-In his answer, the Prophet (peace be upon him) opened a window to the unseen.
-Look what he said: ‘Our deeds are lifted to Allah Almighty.’
+In his answer, the Prophet (peace be upon him) opened a window to the Unseen.
+Look at what he said: ‘Our deeds are lifted to Allah Almighty.’
 This is the window.
 Who could have known that?
 Had he not mentioned it, we would have no clue about this.
-We cannot penetrate the unseen with our own minds.
-The Prophet (peace be upon him) knew the unseen, and he told us.
+We cannot penetrate the Unseen with our own minds.
+The Prophet (peace be upon him) knew the Unseen, and he told us.
 This is the beauty of learning from the source.
 Moreover, he said that as deeds are lifted to Allah Almighty in this month, he wanted his fasting to be included in those deeds.

-The state of ghafla is a human trait.
-Ghafla is part of our structure – being distracted, not clear-headed, oblivious and unconscious.
+The state of ghaflah is a human trait.
+Ghaflah is part of our structure – being distracted, not clear-headed, oblivious and unconscious.
 However, it’s not like coronavirus – it is curable.
 We have an antidote against it.
 Allah has given it to us, he says in the Quran:

 ‘O you who believe, remember Allah in much remembrance.’
 (33:41)